-It can be seen from Fig.~\ref{varying-gamma} that the average entanglement remains almost unchanged with the variation of $\gamma_G$, while the standard deviation of the entanglement distributions decreases with the increase of $\gamma_G$. therefore, as the strength of disorder in the states increases, the standard deviation of the resulting entanglement distributions decreases.
+It can be seen from Fig.~\ref{varying-gamma} that the average entanglement decreases minimally with the increase of $\gamma_G$, while the standard deviations of the entanglement distributions significantly decrease with the increase of $\gamma_G$.
+Therefore, as the strength of disorder in the states increases, the standard deviations of the resulting entanglement distributions decrease.
 This feature can help us understand the reason why the Cauchy-Lorentz distribution has consistently been found to lead to greater inhibition of the spread of entanglement in the previous cases, whenever compared with Gaussian and uniform disorder distributions with same semi-interquartile ranges.
 The Gaussian and uniform distributions have a finite mean, unlike the Cauchy-Lorentz distribution.
 For two probability distributions (among Gaussian, uniform, and Cauchy-Lorentz) having the same semi-interquartile range, but with one having a finite mean and the other without, we can say that the latter has a longer ``reach'' in its domain of definition, viz. the real line, that has led to the non-existence of the mean (\(\int_{-\infty}^{+\infty} f(x) dx\) exists and is finite, but \(\int_{-\infty}^{+\infty} x f(x) dx\) does not exist, for a probability density \(f(x)\) on the real line).
 And consequently, we can interpret that the latter has a higher dispersion (spread), even though it has the same semi-interquartile range as the former.